awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-whatis.md

   + Identify the speaker and questioners in a recorded press conference or lecture
 + **[Channel identification](channel-id.md)**: Create a transcript for each audio channel or single stream of recorded sound in an audio file\.
 For example, a phone conversation between two people consists of two separate audio channels\.
 With channel identification, Amazon Transcribe returns two or more transcriptions: a combined transcription of all of the audio channels, and a transcription of each audio channel\.

-  Use channel identification when your audio is on multiple channels; for example:
-  + When your recording has a customer service representative on one channel and a customer on another
-  + When you transcribe a podcast where the host is recorded on one channel and the guest on another

 **Important**
 Not all Amazon Transcribe features are available in all languages; please review the [Supported languages and language\-specific features](how-it-works.md#table-language-matrix) table before getting started\.